Auto Repair and Mechanics Insurance

 - Property damage: You’re working under a customer’s hood trying to fix something, and while doing so, you break something else.
 General liability insurance will pay for the replacement or repair costs.

 - Personal/advertising injury: If a customer slaps you with a lawsuit for slander, libel, or copyright infringement, this policy will help cover the fees.

 A client visiting you at the repair center is exposed to much more risk than visiting someone they work with at an office park.
 Auto body shops have more moving parts, more supplies, more equipment, more bodies performing physical labor, you name it.
 This is exactly why general liability is such an important coverage for repair shops to consider.
 In any of these situations, GL Insurance could pay your legal bills.
 And, if you lose the lawsuit, the damages you owe (up to your policy’s limits).
 Should you get errors and omissions insurance?
 It’s a policy that many service industries purchase.
 It protects you from things like failing to recommend a repair that was needed for a vehicle.

-Though most states require this coverage if you have employees, even if you run a solo shop, workers’ comp insurance is still something to consider.

 If you are hurt and can’t get back to work, you don’t have employees to rely on to get the job done.
 Workers’ comp will help supplement lost wages while you take time off to recover.
 That way, you won’t be at a deficit when you return.